- Rebecca Washuta

 This explains why days that start off productive end up being really good days.
 When you wake up early, you have time to make your bed, make a healthy breakfast, take the stairs when you get to work, feel energized throughout the day, and get all the things on your to-do list done.

 The Domino Effect can work in the opposite way as well, which can hinder you from developing good habits.
 On days where you wake up late, immediately start scrolling through social media, don’t have time for breakfast, etc. the rest of the day may not go as planned.

 A successful day is a chain reaction of good habits.
 The positive feelings you get when accomplishing something, even something small, can lead to you wanting to get more done.
 This chain reaction explains how behaviors are interconnected.
 When you change one habit in your daily life, it will lead to other changes.
 This is where I start with all of my clients - just one habit.
 You'd be amazed at the impact this can have.
 Here are some tips on how to incorporate the Domino Effect to see positive changes in your life:

-We all struggle with procrastination and it can feel even more difficult to get started when the task at hand is overwhelming.
+We all struggle with procrastination and it can be even more difficult to get started when the task at hand feels overwhelming.
 Focusing on small victories helps build long term habits, so think about how you can break the task down.
-For example, if you want to start reading everyday for a half hour, you can scale that goal down to reading one page.
-More often than not, the hardest part is just getting over the hump to get started, so once you open the book and read the first paragraph, it will be easier to keep going.
-By making the new desired behaviors realistic and achievable you're more likely to reach your goals.
+For example, if you want to start reading everyday for 30 minutes, you can scale that goal down to reading just one page.
+More often than not, the hardest part is just getting over the hump of getting started, so once you open the book and read the first paragraph, it will be easier to keep going.
+By making your new desired behaviors realistic and achievable you're more likely to reach your goals.

 Progress Over Perfection